schulle4u/yellow-wittstock/README.md

 ## Acknowledgements

 This extension includes [Simple.css](https://github.com/kevquirk/simple.css) by Kev Quirk.
+Thank you for the good work.

 ## Installation